 In 2013, the Overseas Private Investment Corporation (OPIC) agreed to provide a $25 million, 15-year Loan Guaranty Facility to Vitas Lebanon to support expanded lending to underserved entrepreneurs.
 The new agreement follows an earlier facility between Global Communities and OPIC that was established in 2007 to help banks resume lending following the war in 2006.
 Under the new facility, OPIC covers loans made directly by Vitas Lebanon allowing them to serve a growing number of clients across the country.

-Through the MENA Youth Empowerment Strategy (MENA-YES), Global Communities, in partnership with the Caterpillar Foundation, has launched a three-year, $4.4 million program to target youth aged 15 to 29 in Jordan, Lebanon and Yemen to prepare them for the labor market and job placement.
-Special emphasis will be given to disadvantaged youth, low- to medium-level skilled individuals, women, peri-urban and rural youth, and individuals working in hazardous environments.
-The program offers technical, demand-driven training, assistance with internship and apprenticeship placement, as well as, support for entrepreneurship and self employment activities and assistance accessing credit.
+Through the MENA Youth Empowerment Strategy (MENA-YES), Global Communities, in partnership with the Caterpillar Foundation, implemented a three-year, $4.4 million program to target youth aged 15 to 29 in Jordan, Lebanon and Yemen to prepare them for the labor market and job placement.
+Special emphasis was given to disadvantaged youth, low- to medium-level skilled individuals, women, peri-urban and rural youth, and individuals working in hazardous environments.
+The program provided technical, demand-driven training, assistance with internship and apprenticeship placement, as well as, support for entrepreneurship and self-employment activities and assistance accessing credit.
 Learn more, by reading the MENA-YES factsheet.